 Are you guilty of leaving the taps running when you’re washing your face or brushing your teeth?
 Do you prefer to have a bath rather than take a shower?
 Have you got an old shower head or a toilet that hasn’t been replaced for years?
 If so, you’ll probably find that you could save a lot of water if you put your mind to it.

 Swapping the bath for a shower will make a huge difference to water consumption, especially if you fill the bath or you have a bath on a regular basis.
 According to a study, an 8-minute shower will use 62 litres of water compared to an average of 80 litres of water for a bath.
-Eight minutes is fairly long for a shower so you can trim these figures down even more by having a 5-minute shower.
+Eight minutes is fairly long for a shower.
+You can trim these figures down even more by having a 5-minute shower.

 Swapping an old cistern and pan for a new model could reduce water consumption significantly.
 You can bring the flush volume down even more by going for a model with a dual flush cistern.
 The amount of water used for every flush will be halved if you compare to a traditional system.

 A low-flow showerhead can reduce consumption from 5-8 gallons of water per minute to around 2.5 gallons.
-Over the course of a month or a year, this will make a massive difference to your water usage and also your bills if you have a water meter.
+Over the course of a month or a year, this will make a massive difference to your water usage and also your bills.

 If you have a garden, it’s also worth looking into re-using water by buying a grey-water diverter.
 This sends water you’ve used during a bath or a shower into a container.
 The water that is collected is then distributed in the garden, saving you money on watering the plants.

 You can also save energy in the bathroom by making sure you switch the lights off when the room is not in use.
-If you tend to fly in and out of the bathroom in the morning when you’re rushing to get out of the door and you often forget to turn the lights off, it’s worth considering fitting a sensor system.
+If you’re rushing to get out of the door and often forget to turn the lights off, it’s worth considering a sensor system.
 This will ensure that the lights are triggered only when somebody is using the bathroom and it can to help to eliminate excessive use.

 According to the Energy Saving Trust, the average UK household uses around 330 litres of water per day.
 Heating water for showers, washing up and baths accounts for more than 15 percent of expenditure on gas.
 If you have an old boiler, it’s well worth looking into more modern alternatives, which may be more energy-efficient.
 Combi-boilers tend to be a lot more cost-effective than other options, especially immersion heating.
 Using a thermostat can also help you to save money.